NikKowPHP/social-brain/chapters/chapter-3.md

 > *   **Navigating Conflict:** You may avoid necessary, productive conflict to preserve surface-level harmony.
 > *   **Absorbing Others' Stress:** Your empathy can be a sponge, leaving you emotionally exhausted.
 >
-> Think of these protocols not as a replacement for your intuition, but as the **soundproofing in the concert hall.** They are the structures that contain the emotional echoes, allowing you to play your instrument with passion and skill without being deafened by the noise.
+> Think of these practices not as a replacement for your intuition, but as the **soundproofing in the concert hall.** They are the structures that contain the emotional echoes, allowing you to play your instrument with passion and skill without being deafened by the noise.
 Pay special attention to the tools for Clarity (Chapter 7) and Conflict (Chapter 9)—these are your path to becoming a sustainable, resilient Connector.

 **If you scored mostly C's, you lead with the Sentinel.**
 *   **Your Superpower:** Threat detection, instinct, and rapid response.
 You are highly attuned to risk.